LEARNAcademy/devpass-devops/_docs/challenge6.md

 When you change a core file (like the nginx config) is an alert triggered?
 By which tool?

-How close to green can you get your Linus setup?
+How close to green can you get your Lynus setup?
 (100% is very rare in practice here).